 The provider had completed an annual review of the quality and safety of the service and unannounced visits to review the quality and safety of care on a six monthly basis as required by the regulations.
 A number of other audits and checks were also completed on a regular basis.
-Examples of these included, quality and safety checks, fire safety, finance and infection control.
+Examples of these included, health and safety checks, fire safety, finance and infection control.
 There was evidence that actions were taken to address issues identified in these audits and checks.
 There were regular staff meetings and separately management meetings with evidence of communication of shared learning at these meetings.

-The staff team were found to have the right skills, qualifications and experience to meet the assessed needs of each residents.
+The staff team were found to have the right skills and experience to meet the assessed needs of each residents.
 At the time of inspection, the full complement of staff were in place.
 This provided consistency of care for each of the residents.
-A small panel of relief staff were used to cover staff leave.
 The actual and planned duty rosters were found to be maintained to a satisfactory level.